JosephMcGrath/josephmcgrath.github.io/markdown/EU_Referendum_Map.md

 ### Collating the Data

-To combine the table of vote results with their spatial extetents, I'm using SpatiaLite.
+To combine the table of vote results with their spatial extents, I'm using SpatiaLite.
 This lets me use spatial SQL and store the data in a standalone file without much setup.
 After importing the data via the SpatiaLite GUI, I merged the data into a view:

 ```sql
 CREATE INDEX os_dist_borough_unitary_region_join_idx ON os_dist_borough_unitary_region(code);